A missed opportunity: St. Pete commission denies bid to convert historic church to event venue

 However, after last Tuesday’s Community Planning and Preservation Commission (CPPC) meeting, their ambitious vision has come to a screeching halt.

-The Krasnianskys, working with land use attorney Todd Pressman, were seeking approval from the City of St. Pete for the adaptive reuse of the property with a special exception for the meeting hall and minimum parking needed.
+The Krasnianskys, working with land use professional Todd Pressman, were seeking approval from the City of St. Pete for the adaptive reuse of the property with a special exception for the meeting hall and minimum parking needed.

 The team submitted an application to amend the future land use map from Planned Redevelopment (PR-R) to Planned Residential Mixed Use (PR-MU) and the official zoning map from Neighborhood Traditional-2 (NT-2) to Corridor Commercial Traditional – 1 (CCT-1) due to an expected increase in Floor Area Ratio (FAR), which is the measurement of a building's floor area in relation to the size of the lot/parcel that the building is located on.